-Connect to Azure AD using an OIDC Enterprise connection
+Connect to Azure AD using an OIDC Enterprise Connection

 Auth0 offers the Azure AD connection type to connect to Azure AD domains.
-It works well, but you can also use a generic OIDC Enterprise connection to connect to Azure AD.
+It works well, but can also use a generic OIDC Enterprise connection to connect to Azure AD.

-Here’s why you’d want to use an OIDC Enterprise connection instead of the built-in Azure AD connection:
+Why use an OIDC Enterprise connection instead of the built-in Azure AD connection:

 • The OIDC Enterprise connection uses the Implicit grant (*) by default.
 It does not require a client secret to be configured, which makes configuration easier (no secrets to keep secure).

-• You can configure the domain, so you can use other Azure AD National Cloud instances (see Microsoft Entra authentication & national clouds - Microsoft identity platform | Microsoft Learn)
+• Configure the domain to use other Azure AD National Cloud instances (see Microsoft Entra authentication & national clouds - Microsoft identity platform | Microsoft Learn 12).

 Steps on Azure AD